aretext/aretext/docs/customization.md

 Each rule has a *pattern*.
 The "\*\*" is a wildcard that matches any subdirectory, and "\*" is a wildcard that matches zero or more characters in a file or directory name.

 When aretext loads a file, it checks each rule in order.
-If the rule's pattern matches the file path, it applies the rule to update the configuration.
+If the rule's pattern matches the file's absolute path, it applies the rule to update the configuration.

 For example, if aretext loaded the file "foo/bar.json" using the above configuration, both rules would match the filename.
 The resulting configuration would be: